Billing notices are prepared according to premium information carried in the Direct

-She will not receive a bill in April.
-However, her next bill will be sent in July
+She should not receive a bill in April.
+However, her next bill should be sent in July

 for premiums due for 1 month, October.
 The due date of all billing notices is the

-Explain to the enrollee the importance of prompt payment of Supplementary Medical
+Explain to the beneficiary the importance of prompt payment of Supplementary Medical

 Insurance (SMI) premiums; i.e., payment should be made upon receipt of the bill; and